-(Mark One) \times

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Fiscal Year Ended December 31, 2022

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period from to

-Commission File Number 001-33117

-GLOBALSTAR, INC.

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization)

-41-2116508 (I.R.S.
-Employer Identification No.)

-1351 Holiday Square Blvd.
-Covington, Louisiana 70433 (Address of Principal Executive Offices)

-Registrant's Telephone Number, Including Area Code (985) 335-1500

-Securities registered pursuant to section 12(b) of the Act:

-Title of each class Common Stock, par value \$0.0001 per share Trading Symbol GSAT Name of exchange on which registered NYSE American Securities registered pursuant to section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer as defined in Rule 405 of the Securities Act.
-Yes  No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🖾

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes  No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

-Yes  No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCE IANGE ACT OF 1934 For the he Fiscal Year Enc Ol ded December 31, 2022 R ANT TO SECTIO For the Transition N 13 OR 15(d) OF THE SECURITIES E n Period from to XCHANGE ACT OF 1934 ( Commission File N Number 001-33117 (Exact N GLOBALS STAR, INC. as Specified in Its Charter) Delaware 41-211 6508 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Er Identificat (A 1351 Holiday Covington, Lo Address of Principal Registrant's Tele ρhone Number, Inc cluding Area Code (985) 335-1500 Sec urities registered pursuant to section 12(b o) of the Act: Name of exchange on which Title of each class Common Stock, par value \$0.0001 pe er share Trading Symbol GSAT registered NYSE American Securities registered pursuan t to section 12(g) of the Act: Indicate by check mark if the registrant is a well-known se asoned issuer as de efined in Rule 405 of the Securities Act.
+Yes ⊠ No Indicate by check mark if the registrant is not required to fi ile reports pursuant t to Section 13 or Section 15(d) of the Act.
+Yes □ No ring the preceding 1 2 months (or for such shorter period that d to be filed by Section 13 or 15(d) of the Sor required to file such reports), and (2) has be quirements for the pa asi 90 days.
+Yes ⊠ No very Interactive Data File required to be sub such shorter period that the registrant was r accelerated filer, a non-accelerated filer, a serated filer," "smaller reporting company," as nerging growth comp □ Accelerated filer nerging growth comp Large accelerated filer $\boxtimes$ nerging growth comp Large accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Yes  No 🗆
+Yes ⊠ No □

-Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act) Yes 🗆 No 🖾

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-The aggregate market value of the registrant's common stock held by non-affiliates at June 30, 2022, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$0.8 billion.
+Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act) Yes □ No 162 🗆 140 If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$ Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\$240.10D-1(b)$ . $\square$ The aggregate market value of the registrant's common stock held by non-affiliates at June 30, 2022, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$0.8 billion.
 As of February 24, 2023, 1,811 million shares of voting common stock were outstanding, 0.1 million shares of preferred stock were outstanding, and no shares of nonvoting common stock were authorized or outstanding.
-Unless the context otherwise requires, references to common stock in this Report mean the Registrant's voting common stock.
+Unless the context otherwise requires, references to common stock in this Report mean the